rsdoiel/antenna/science_and_technology.md

 ## Nvidia deprecates CUDA support for aging architectures

-date: 2025-01-27, updated: 2025-01-27, from: The Register (UK I.T.
+date: 2025-01-27, updated: 2025-01-29, from: The Register (UK I.T.
 News)

 <h4>Maxwell, Pascal and Volta, oh my!
-But fear not, driver support is still safe</h4> <p>The end of the road is nearing for a range of aging Nvidia graphics cards, as support for several architectures was marked as feature-complete in the latest release of its CUDA runtime this month.…</p>
+But fear not, driver support is still safe</h4> <p><strong>Updated</strong>  The end of the road is nearing for a range of aging Nvidia graphics cards, as support for several architectures was marked as feature-complete in the latest release of its CUDA runtime this month.…</p>

 <br>